xZise/flake8-future-import/README.rst

 ``````````````````
 * Add two older ``future`` imports
 * Issue an error when a future import does not exist
+* Define which is the oldest Python version to be supported so that already
+  mandatory features can be ignored and not yet supported features default to
+  forbidden (ignoring the lower error code).

 0.3.2 - 2015-10-18
 ``````````````````